blueokanna/ESP32-ChatGLM/README.md

 > If you flow AR that, it's gain 60db of Voice
 >
-> If you connect AR to Ground, it's gain 50db of Voice    <--- I did
+> If you connect AR to Ground, it's gain 50db of Voice    <--- I choose

 > If you connect AR to 3.3V, it's gain 40 db of Voice